How to Arrange a Visit to the Epidemiology Department

 requires considerable walking).

-campus and do not include the Epidemiology Department, located in the Health Sciences Center, across NE Pacific Street, on lower
+Epidemiology Department, located in the Health Sciences Center, across NE Pacific Street, on lower

 campus.
 Tours last approximately 60 - 90 minutes.
 Alternatively, you can take your own tour of upper campus, which is lovely, especially